Rhoda Holmes Nicholls

 Rhoda Holmes Nicholls (March 28, 1854 – September 7, 1930) was an English-American watercolor and oil painter, born in Coventry, England.
 She studied art in England and Italy, and her work was viewed and praised at the time by the queens of both countries.
 A body of work was created in South Africa by Nicholls of Port Elizabeth area's scenery, wildlife and architecture.
 She lived there on her brothers' 25,000-acre ostrich farm for one year.

 Her watercolor paintings and illustrations were published in journals, and her oil paintings won awards in the United States and Europe.
 Nicholls was a successful artist, writer and art instructor.
 She was actively involved in many art organizations as a member and leader.

 Early life

-Rhoda Carlton Marian Holmes, the daughter of Rev. William Grome Holmes and Marion Cooke Holmes, was born in Coventry, England.
+Rhoda Carleton Marian Holmes, the daughter of Rev. William Grome Holmes and Marion Cooke Holmes, was born in Coventry, England.
 Her father, an Oxford University graduate, was vicar of the parish Littlehampton, Sussex.
 When she was ten years old her family moved to Hertfordshire.

 She was educated by governesses and at a boarding school.
 During her childhood she had musical and artistic training.
 She "inherited intellectuality and a cultured taste" from her parents and graduated from school with honor.